 Final version of report recommends oversight changes for Panther Island project

+A messaging problem might be getting in the way of Panther Island funding, says independent study

-The city’s Panther Island project has dominated headlines in recent months and an independent review of the project now formally shows that a change in oversight is needed.
+A months-long review of the city’s Panther Island project shows that a change in oversight is needed.

+The independent study notes funding challenges for the project, but it cites no wrongdoing.

+“There was no indication of malfeasance, no indication of fraud,” Kevin Ruiz, a representative with the Dallas-based consulting firm Riveron that conducted the review, told the Trinity River Vision Authority’s board of directors Monday afternoon.

 ▪ Separate responsibilities.
-The report noted that the public perceives Panther Island as three projects designed to boost recreation, economic development and flood control.
+The report said the public perceives Panther Island as three projects designed to boost recreation, economic development and flood control.
 It suggested separating and realigning responsibilities so that the Trinity River Vision Authority would solely focus on building the flood control portion — such as the bypass channel, bridges and related construction.
-Recreation would fall to the Trinity River Water District.
+Recreation would fall to the Tarrant Regional Water District.
 And a new nonprofit would be created to oversee economic development.

 ▪ Change the organizational structure for the Trinity River Vision Authority.
 The report calls for executive director J.D.
 Granger — son of U.S. Rep. Kay Granger, R-Fort Worth, who has spearheaded this project — to report to the Vision Authority board.
 He currently reports to Jim Oliver, a board member and Tarrant Regional Water District general manager.

 ▪ Create a formal risk management office within the Trinity River Vision Authority.
-The goal is to develop more thorough project risk information, prioritize key project risks, coordinate planning and more.

-The Trinity River Vision Authority meets at 3 p.m. today to formally receive and file this report.
+The office would identify and assess the risks that could affect the project.
+The goal is to coordinate and communicate project progress and challenges.

-Officials initially said the more than 90-page report wouldn’t be publicly released until after Trinity River Vision Authority board members and Tarrant Regional Water District staff had a chance to review it — and suggest any changes needed.
+Officials initially said the more than 90-page report wouldn’t be publicly released until after Trinity River Vision Authority board members and Tarrant Regional Water District staff had a chance to review it and suggest changes.

-But the Star-Telegram and other media outlets received draft copies of the report from government sources close to the project.
+The Star-Telegram and other media outlets received draft copies of the report from government sources close to the project.
+The heart of the report didn’t change too much.

-The study noted no wrongdoing but did state that there was no plan for funding changes or other potential problems that could crop up with the project.

 Dallas-based consulting firm Riveron conducted the review of the project — studying the management, structure and finances — and wrote the report after Fort Worth Mayor Betsy Price called for the review when the federal government didn’t provide funding for the project this fiscal year.